 If you are interested in a particular specialist, please discuss this with your MemorialCare Medical Group physician.
 There are many factors involved in the decision of which specialist you will be referred to, including the specialist's hospital admitting privileges, area of expertise, schedule, and patient preference.

-We have staff available eight hours a day during normal business hours to answer your questions regarding our utilization management process or the criteria we use when making our decision, or any questions you may have regarding a referral.
-Just call your doctor’s office and ask to speak with one of our Referral Coordinators.
-Our Business Center receptionist will accept collect calls when the call relates specifically to a utilization management issue.
+We have staff available eight hours a day during normal business hours to answer your questions regarding our utilization management process or the criteria we use when making our decision, or any question you may have regarding a referral.
+Just call our Navigation Center at (877) 696-3622.
+We will accept collect calls when the call relates specifically to a utilization management issue.

 You may submit your request for a referral by leaving a message with your provider or through our secure web based patient portal.
 Depending on the type of referral, your provider may require you to schedule a visit.